-The society is steered by a board, currently comprised of 13
+The society is steered by a board currently comprised of 13

 members.

-At least three positions must be held by early career researchers.
+The positions are open to all interested scientists.
+Three positions must be held by early career researchers.

+Should be a current board member.
 The candidate nominates theirself by emailing the President.

 The President then sends out a list to the Board to vote on.
+If it’s a tie, the President decides.
+The vice president will become the next president.

 Anyone can nominate themselves, or others (in which case the board will confirm their interest) by emailing cytodata.info@gmail.com.